You is busy. You is tired. You is overwhelmed.

 Choose Your Trackers

 You can track virtually anything in a Bullet Journal.
 (And, btw, if you need the lowdown on what a Bullet Journal -- aka bujo -- is exactly, I’ve got you covered.)
 Food/calories consumed, water intake, sleep, exercise, caffeine, stress, moods, and self-care can all be tracked.
-For inspiration on how to track these things -- or for ideas on what else can be tracked -- check sites like Pinterest and Instagram.
+For inspiration on how to track these things in a blank notebook -- or for ideas on what else can be tracked -- check sites like Pinterest and Instagram.
 Just take it easy and don’t get overwhelmed.

 Some of the bujo spreads out there are amazeballs, intricate and artistic.
 But, wait.
 You don’t have time to exercise or get enough sleep as it is.
 How are you supposed to find hours to create bujo spreads to track DOING THOSE THINGS?
 Amirite?
 Plus, some trackers just aren’t relevant to you.
 I don’t take supplements, so I don’t need a supplement tracker, you know?